addiscent/php-server-mon-sys/README.md

     * After ten or fifteen minutes have passed, mouse-click on the green box containing your server's name, and notice the chart now contains at least several data points of access history for your server, at the appropriate time interval.

-- See the _PHP Server Monitor_ website and GitHub repository for documentation:
+- See the _PHP Server Monitor_ website and GitHub repository for full official documentation:

   - http://www.phpservermonitor.org/